suabochica/scala-learning/notes/session-01.md

 Check that values derived from your model are valid by construction and that they are meaningful for your problem.

 Implement the business logic as operations on your model.

+## Assestment

+Fireworks, please check the contents is in `exercises/fireworks`.